myenglishmood/wp-gdpr-core/readme.txt

 == Changelog ==
 Version 2.0.0 (2018-06-04)
     - New frontend Privacy Center UI for personal data management
+    - New options for users to export their personal data : PDF / COPY / EXCEL / CSV / PRINT
+    - Users can filter their personal data through search
+    - Users can sort their Personal data in the Privacy Center
+    - Privacy Center uses theme header + footer
     - Upgraded translations for NL BE FR SE

 Version 1.5.7 (2018-05-22)